National Bibliography of Slovenia

 Slovene bibliography begins in 1561 when the first bibliography of printed Slovene books was published in Tübingen, but the first attempt at a national bibliography had to wait until 1868 when Slovenska matica began the regular publication of Letopis Matice Slovenske.
 Bibliographies appeared in this serial from 1868-1898.
 From 1898-1906 Zbornik Matice Slovenske took over the printing of the bibliographies.
 The earlier years were not fully satisfactory, but the quality of the bibliographies improved by the end of the 19th century.
 There were other short-lived attempts at establishing a vigorous national bibliography for Slovenia, but it did not really take hold until 1945.
 Fortunately, some retrospective online bibliographies now cover some of the gap periods.
 For further reading on this topic see the article entitled “Bibliografija” in Enciklopedija Jugoslavije, volume 1 [U of I Library Call Number: International & Area Studies Yugoslav Reference (Slavic) 914.97 En16] and for a more current view Lidija Wagner’s “National Bibliographies on the Territory of the Former Yugoslavia with Particular Reference to Slovenian Bibliography” in Solanus, n.s. vol.10, 1996, pp.92-97.
 There is a section devoted to Slovene bibliography with several bibliographical references to other works of interest.
-A good summary of the history of publishing and current publishing practices in Slovenia is Michael Biggins’ article “Publishing in Slovenia” which appeared in Slavic & East European Information Resources, 1:2/3, 2000, a special issue entitled “Publishing in Yugoslavia’s Successor States”.
+A good summary of the history of publishing and current publishing practices in Slovenia is Michael Biggins’ articles “Publishing in Slovenia” and “Publishing in Yugoslavia’s Successor States“.

-Bibliographies of the various academies of sciences and matica organizations are presented on the page for Monographic Bibliography for Former Yugoslavia.
+Bibliographies of the various academies of sciences and mathematics organizations are presented on the page for Monographic Bibliography for Former Yugoslavia.

 Simonic, Franc.
 V Ljubljani: Natisnila J. Blasnikova tiskarna, 1903-1905.
 627 p.